Skip to Content

 Apply this rate in all the ways you do business.

-How many hours will I spend working on this project, and does it align with my hourly rate?
+How many hours will I spend working on this project, and does it align with my hourly wage?
 If it doesn’t, adjust accordingly.
 This will help you manage your monthly budget and income taxes so you ensure you are still getting compensated in line with your expectations,

 See Related: How to Register as a Freelancer